MaksChojniak/Matrix-Operations/README.md

 # Matrix-Operations

+This repository contains theoretical and algorithmic materials for Matrix Operations, including:
+- matrix multiplication 𝐶=𝐴×𝐵.
+- determinant calculation
-matrix multiplication, determinant calculation, and inverse matrix calculation.
+- inverse matrix calculation

+This material is designed for educational use in numerical algorithms and linear algebra laboratory courses.